johnnytam100/NbX/README.md

 `conda activate nbx`

-which should the following installed
+which should have the following libraries installed

 `pip install biopandas==0.4.1`